devprez/sparkle/README.md

 ## Getting started

-The instructions below assume you already have a Firebase project setup and configured appropriately.
+First, you must set up a Firebase project and configure it appropriately.

+Log in to firebase at https://console.firebase.google.com/ (other steps need to be added here)

 **Note**: If you're interested in setting up the project to run in your own environment but you're not sure how to go about it, feel free to [open an issue](https://github.com/sparkletown/sparkle/issues/new) asking for assistance.